2016–17 Pittsburgh Panthers women's basketball team

 The 2016–17 Pittsburgh Panthers women's basketball team represented Pittsburgh University during the 2016–17 NCAA Division I women's basketball season.
-The Panthers, led by fourth year head coach Suzie McConnell-Serio, played their home games at the Petersen Events Center and the Panthers, fourth year members of the Atlantic Coast Conference.
+The Panthers, led by fourth-year head coach Suzie McConnell-Serio, played their home games at the Petersen Events Center, as fourth-year members of the Atlantic Coast Conference.
 They finished the season 13–17, 4–12 in ACC play to finish in a tie for eleventh place.
 They lost in the first round of the ACC women's tournament to North Carolina.

 2016-17 media

 Pitt Panthers Sports Network

-The Pitt Panthers Sports Network will broadcast all Panthers games on WJAS.
-George Von Benko will provide the play-by-play while Jen Tuscano will provide the analysis.
-Non-televised home games can be watched online via Pitt Panthers TV with the Panthers Sports Network call.
+The Pitt Panthers Sports Network broadcast all Panthers games on WJAS.
+George Von Benko provideed the play-by-play while Jen Tuscano provided the analysis.
+Non-televised home games were aired online via Pitt Panthers TV with the Panthers Sports Network call.